 Finding the right creators takes longer than anyone expects.
 It's not just browsing a platform and picking names.
 It's checking audience demographics, reviewing past brand deals, analyzing engagement quality, and reaching out to 15 creators to get 5 responses to book 3.

 Then comes negotiation.
-Internal teams typically take 2–3 weeks per deal.
-Not because the negotiation is complex, but because they're doing it between their actual job responsibilities.
+Internal teams take 2–3 weeks per deal, squeezing it between their actual job responsibilities.
 Emails sit for 2 days.
 Counter-offers take a week.
 Meanwhile, the creator books another deal.

 Contracts add another layer.
 Legal reviews, usage rights, exclusivity clauses, payment terms.
 Every brand has different legal requirements, and every creator has different red lines.
 Without knowing where those red lines usually are, each contract becomes a discovery process.